yenvanio/UOIT-Year-3-Notes/Semester 3/Machine Learning.md

     - `Step 5`
         - Select a pair of chromosomes for mating from the current population
         - Parent chromosomes are selected with a probability based on their fitness
+            - Random Weighted Probability
+            - Also known as *Roulette Wheel Selection*
     - `Step 6`
         - Create a pair of offspring chromosomes by applying the genetic operators
             - Crossover Operator
+                - One Point Crossover
+                    - Swaps all the bits on the right side of the point
+                - Two Point Crossover
+                    - Swaps all the bits between the two points
+                - Uniform Crossover
+                    - Simplest case
+                        - Randomly swaps bits between chromosomes
+                    - Can be based on a given distribution
+                - No Crossover
+                    - Cloning takes place and the offspring created are exact copies of the parent
             - Mutation Operator
+                - Represents a change in the gene
+                - Used to make sure the algorithm isnt trapped on a local optimum
+                - It basically flips a randomly selected gene in a chromosome
+                - Probability is pretty small, usuall between 0.001 and 0.01
     - `Step 7`
         - Place the created offspring chromosomes in the new population
     - `Step 8`